 There are three types of misdemeanors, each with their own maximum possible penalties:

 - Class A: up to 1 year in the county jail and $2500 fine;

 - Class B: up to 6 months in the county jail and $1500 fine; and

 - Class C: up to 30 days in the county jail and $1500 fine.

 Keep in mind that these are all maximum possible penalties.
-Most defendants, especially people with little or no criminal history will not receive a sentence even close to this.
+Most defendants in Yorkville, especially people with little or no criminal history will not receive a sentence even close to this.
 In most cases, offenders with minimal criminal history will not receive a jail sentence at all.